If you are in New Zealand, please click here.

 The Royal Caribbean Price Protection policy is available on all Royal Caribbean cruises booked on or after 11th June 2020.
 If your booking meets the above requirements, then a price protection claim form must be completed.
 Our team will review the price protection request and where eligible, process the fare change and send an updated email confirmation with the new booking details.

 To complete a price protection request, please click here.

 Cancellations and refunds

 If you or anyone travelling with you wishes to cancel your/their cruise or flights, you must immediately give notice to us or your travel agent so that your agent can give us notice of cancellation on your behalf.

-The cruise and flights will only be deemed cancelled from the date we actually receive notice of cancellation from you or your travel agent.
+The cruise and flights will only be deemed cancelled from the date we receive notice of cancellation from you or your travel agent.
 Insurance premiums and or amendment charges cannot be refunded in the event of cancellation.

 Cancellation of cruise